DangelaLansbury/Haven/README.md

-# Tax Ghost
+# Haven

-Exploring multi-device OCR workflows with the original 1913 income tax form.
+Using the "Double Irish with a Dutch Sandwich" scheme to explore multi-device OCR workflows.